 Roadside stand.
 A removable structure used or intended to be used solely by the owner or the tenant of a property on which it is located for the sale of seasonal agricultural products produced on the premises and to be removed and stored back of the building line on the property at the conclusion of the seasonal sales.

+Seasonal Uses: Uses the that do not have year-round maintained roads and as sucha re limited in use from April1st through October 31st annually.

 Setback.
 All setbacks are measured at right angles and parallel from the nearest point on the property line to the foundation or to any above grade projection of the structure that extends more than three feet beyond the foundation.

 1. The front setback is measured from the lot line paralleling a public road to the principal building.
 Corner lots have two front yards, but may treat either as a side yard for the purposes of this ordinance except where the adjacent road is an arterial.